 You can later use them on a wide variety of products and services such as internet, dining, travel, transportation, gas, hotels, mobile, food, and office supplies.

 How to sign up for Chase Ultimate Rewards?

 Signing up for Chase Ultimate Rewards is very easy.
 Chase automatically enrolls you into the program after your approval for a Chase credit card.
 You start earning points as soon as you sign up and begin using your card for your day-to-day purchases.

-Exactly which all Chase credit cards you can use to earn these points?
+Exactly which Chase credit cards can you use to earn these points?